Best Virtual Drive Software for Windows 11: Virtual CloneDrive and Alternatives

 Daemon Tools Lite

-DAEMON Tools Lite is one of the most established names in virtual drive software, offering deep functionality for both casual users and professionals.
+DAEMON Tools Lite is a long-running virtual drive application with broad disc image support.
 It supports over 20 image formats and can emulate multiple DT, SCSI, IDE, and HDD virtual drives simultaneously.
 In addition to mounting, the software can create, edit, and protect image files, as well as generate writable virtual drives to simulate burning data without a physical disc.

 OSFMount